muon-rw/mmc-upgrade-guide/README.md

 #### 7. Click **save**.
 You should now be able to use your v26.5 world on v27!
 Just copy the world folder into the **saves** folder, and join.

 Happy crafting!
-If you have issues, please don't hesitate to join our Discord:

-Head to the **#medieval-mc-forge** channel in https://discord.gg/lunapixel
+If you have issues, please join our Discord https://discord.gg/lunapixel and head to the **#medieval-mc-forge** channel.